The school for good mothers: a novel

 Notes

 Chan, J. (2022).
 The school for good mothers: a novel.
-First large print edition.
-Ashland, OR: Blackstone Publishing.
+Large print edition.
+Ashland, OR, Blackstone Publishing.

 MLA Citation (style guide)Chan, Jessamine.
 The School for Good Mothers: A Novel.
-First large print edition.
-Ashland, OR: Blackstone Publishing, 2022.
-Print.
+Large print edition.
+Ashland, OR, Blackstone Publishing, 2022.

 Record Information